Crown court backlog in England and Wales hits new record high

 The number of criminal cases waiting to be dealt with by crown courts in England and Wales stood at 73,105 at the end of September.

+This makes the current figure at least nine times higher than the number prior to the pandemic.

+Some 16,505 cases had been open for a year or more but the MoJ said wait times were overall falling slightly since a 2022 peak.

-The latest figures prompted the Government to announce it has drafted in retired judge Sir Brian Leveson to carry out a major review of the courts system.
+The latest figures – published on Thursday for the first time in months amid concerns over inaccuracies with the data – prompted the Government to announce it has drafted in retired judge Sir Brian Leveson to carry out a major review of the courts system.

-Ministers had earlier suggested jury trials could be scrapped in some cases amid efforts considered to cut the backlog.
+Ministers have suggested that scrapping jury trials in some cases could be among measures considered to cut the backlog.

-Newly appointed justice minister Sarah Sackman told reporters: “I’ve been here for eight days, and in that eight days it’s become apparent to me that there is nothing short of a crisis in the crown court system.
+Newly appointed justice minister Sarah Sackman told reporters it had become “apparent” there was “nothing short of a crisis in the crown court system” in the eight says she had been in-post.

-“The crown court caseload is at record levels, those levels are rising and if we don’t do anything about it we’ll soon be in the territory of a caseload backlog of six figures.
+“The crown court caseload is at record levels, those levels are rising and if we don’t do anything about it we’ll soon be in the territory of a caseload backlog of six figures,” she warned.

-The “reality” of measures already taken is that this is “barely touching the sides and what’s actually needed is fundamental reform”, she said, adding: “We’ve asked Sir Brian to consider all options.”
+Measures already taken are “barely touching the sides and what’s actually needed is fundamental reform”, she said, adding: “We’ve asked Sir Brian to consider all options.”

-Describing the state of the criminal justice system as “dire”, Ms Sackman said the soaring numbers were the result of a combination of factors including the fallout from the coronavirus pandemic as she blamed the “political choices by the previous government”.
+Describing the state of the criminal justice system as “dire”, Ms Sackman said the soaring numbers were the result of a combination of factors, including the fallout from the pandemic, as she blamed the “political choices by the previous government”.

 “We know that victims are having to live with the psychological harm of the lack of closure and having that trial date hanging over them and in many cases, as we know, pulling out of the process altogether, which itself leads to inefficiency and in some cases to trials collapsing”, she said.